-During the scanner maintenance process, the electronics calibrate all the responses from other elements (light, optics and CCDs) and between the CCDs themselves to obtain an accurate response.
+During the scanner maintenance process, the electronics calibrate all the responses from other elements (light, optics, and CCDs or CIS elements) and between the CCDs or CIS elements themselves to obtain an accurate response.

 The scanner maintenance should be run whenever you suspect that copies are losing image quality due to the scanner maladjustment or periodically (e.g. once a month), depending on: